data-science-sequencing/data-science-sequencing.github.io/Win2018/lectures/lecture17.md

 1. A $$p$$-value is a random variable
 2. Under the null hypothesis, a $$p$$-value has uniform distribution

-We discussed two methods for tackling the _multiple testing_ problem.
-Let $$V$$ represent the number of false discoveries out of $$m$$ tests (e.g. $$m$$ can represent the number of transcripts).:
+We discussed two methods for tackling the _multiple testing_ problem to determine which of the $$m$$ tests are significant.
+Let $$V$$ represent the number of false discoveries out of the $$m$$ tests:

 1. **Control FWER** (Bonferroni procedure): The family-wise error rate FWER is defined as
 $$Pr( V > 0)$$.
 To control the FWER at 5% (i.e.
 $$ FWER \leq 0.005$$
 ), we simply change our rejection threshold from 0.05 to 0.05/$$m$$.
 This approach is rather conservative, however.
-Perhaps we are willing to allow a few false positives if we can make several true discoveries.
+Perhaps we are willing to allow a few false discoveries if we can make several true discoveries.

 2. **Control FDR** (Benjamini-Hochberg procedure): The false detection rate is defined as
 $$ E\left[\frac{V}{\max(R, 1)} \right]$$